antquinonez/Far-Finer-Airtable-Firestore-Sync/README.md

 - VERSIONED_CHECKSUM: Creates a new version for an item in Firestore if there are changes, marking the previous versions as not latest.

 - VERSIONED_SET: Creates a new set of all records if any changes are detected, using a version ID.
 Marks all previous records as not latest.

+## Table Level - Update Types
+Read: Record multiple Airtable records as single record

+- VERSIONED_TABLE_CHECKSUM: Creates a new versioned record for the table if there's a change in the airtable table

+- UPSERT_TABLE_CHECKSUM: Updates a record if there's a change in the airtable table

 ## Error Handling and Logging
 The pipeline includes comprehensive error handling and logging.
 Check the logs for detailed information about the synchronization process and any issues that may occur.